sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 | suspended | whether the task was suspended or not |
 | this | the actual object the verb was called on |
 | time | the total time it took the verb to run), and verb (the name of the verb call or command typed |

+The second is via the $handle_lagging_task verb.
+When the execution threshold defined in $server_options.task_lag_threshold is exceeded, the server will write an entry to the log file and call the $handle_lagging_task verb with the call stack of the task as well as the execution time.

 > Note: This builtin must be enabled in options.h to be used.